Breast Cancer Treatment

 Breast cancer treatment depends on the type and the stage of cancer.

 Surgery, radiation, and chemotherapy drugs are the three most common cancer treatments for breast cancer.
 For some patients, certain hormones are given to keep the cancer cells from developing.

-At Group Health, we keep up with the rapid changes and improvements in cancer treatment.
+At Kaiser Permanente, we keep up with the rapid changes and improvements in cancer treatment.
 We offer chemotherapy that's easier to tolerate, radiation targeted to the cancer growth, and surgery that is less invasive.
 We consistently review the latest research findings to make sure our treatments are the most effective.

 Sometimes surgery is all that's needed to remove cancer cells from the breast and surrounding tissue.
 The most common types of breast cancer surgery are lumpectomy and mastectomy.

 - A lumpectomy removes just the tumor and a small amount of normal tissue around it.

 - A mastectomy typically removes more of the breast tissue, but only as much as is needed.

 Patients might go home the day of the surgery or spend a day or two in the hospital, depending on the extent of the procedure.